Temporal Pooling Strategies for Training-Free Anomalous Sound Detection with Self-Supervised Audio Embeddings: Introduction

 \IEEEpubidadjcol

-In this work, we argue that temporal pooling should explicitly account for the distribution of temporal deviations within an embedding sequence.
-Based on this insight, we propose \ac{rdp}, a novel training-free pooling strategy that emphasizes informative temporal variations while suppressing irrelevant background components.
-Furthermore, we introduce a hybrid pooling framework that combines \ac{rdp} with \ac{gem} pooling \cite{radenovic2019fine-tuning}, leveraging the complementary strengths of both approaches.
+This motivates temporal pooling strategies that explicitly account for the distribution of temporal deviations within an embedding sequence.
+Based on this insight, we propose \ac{rdp}, a novel training-free pooling strategy that assigns larger weights to frames exhibiting stronger temporal deviations from the sequence average.
+We further investigate feature-wise non-linear aggregation using \ac{gem} pooling \cite{radenovic2019fine-tuning} and whether it can be effectively combined with adaptive temporal weighting within a unified pooling strategy.

-The main contributions of this paper are as follows: \begin{itemize} \item We provide the first systematic investigation of temporal pooling as an independent design variable in embedding-based training-free \ac{asd}, isolating its effect across multiple state-of-the-art embeddings and benchmark datasets. \item We propose \ac{rdp} and a hybrid \ac{rdp}+\ac{gem} pooling framework that introduce adaptive and non-linear aggregation mechanisms tailored to training-free \ac{asd}. \item Through extensive experiments on five benchmark datasets, we demonstrate that revisiting temporal pooling alone yields consistent and statistically significant performance gains, achieving state-of-the-art results for training-free \ac{asd} and surpassing previously reported trained systems on the DCASE2025 dataset. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \item We provide the first systematic investigation of temporal pooling as an independent design variable in embedding-based training-free \ac{asd}, isolating its effect across multiple state-of-the-art embeddings and benchmark datasets. \item We propose \ac{rdp}, a novel temporal pooling strategy that adaptively weights frames based on their temporal deviation from the sequence average. \item Through extensive experiments on five benchmark datasets, we demonstrate that revisiting temporal pooling alone yields consistent and statistically significant performance gains, achieving state-of-the-art results for training-free \ac{asd} and surpassing previously reported trained systems on the DCASE2025 dataset. \end{itemize}

 The remaining parts of this article are organized as follows.
 In \cref{sec:related_work}, related literature for training-free anomalous sound detection with self-supervised audio embeddings is discussed.
 In \cref{sec:methodology}, existing and novel temporal pooling approaches are presented.
-The effectiveness of the proposed normalization scheme is experimentally evaluated in \cref{sec:results} using the setup from \cref{sec:setup} with several state-of-the-art embeddings on multiple datasets.
+The effectiveness of the temporal pooling strategies is experimentally evaluated in \cref{sec:results} using the setup from \cref{sec:setup} with several state-of-the-art embeddings on multiple datasets.
 In addition, a few ablation studies are carried out.
 The paper is concluded with a summary and possible extensions for future work in \cref{sec:conclusion}.